Back

 This is how the mindmap evolved into wireframes

 We build wireframes based on references.
-The main screens display the most frequent functions: a balance, a token list, and a quick access to token transfer & reception.
+The main screens display the most frequent functions: a balance, a token list, and quick access to token transfer & reception.

 We critically evaluate even positive references.
 For example, Metamask proved to have downsides:

-• We replaced a burger menu with a tap bar, as it’s easier to use.
+• We replaced a burger menu with a tap bar as it’s easier to use.

 With tab bars, it’s easy to reach the menu: users don’t have to stretch out their thumbs or use the other hand

-• In Metamask, the token import button is placed under the token list.
+In Metamask, the token import button is placed under the token list.
 We placed it above the list to make it more accessible.

 In total, our designers created about 40 wireframes for the crypto wallet.